Skip to content

 9: The White House

-No list of things to do in Washington, D.C. would be complete without the White House.
+No list of things to do in Washington, D.C., would be complete without the White House.
 The White House is located at 1600 Pennsylvania Avenue.
 It has housed every U.S. President since John Adams in 1800.
-In fact, the only president that did not live in the White House was George Washington.
+George Washington was the only president who did not live in the White House.

 The building was modelled after Dublin’s Leinster House.
-It is 6 storeys tall and features 132 rooms and 35 bathrooms.
-There are 28 fireplaces in the White House, along with a kitchen large enough to serve nearly 150 people.
+It is six storeys tall and features 132 rooms and 35 bathrooms.
+The White House has 28 fireplaces and a large kitchen to serve nearly 150 people.

 During the War of 1812, British armies set the White House ablaze during the Burning of Washington.
-The exterior was charred, and most of the interior was destroyed by the fire.
+The fire charred the exterior and destroyed most of the interior.
 Restoration of the White House began immediately after the invasion and was completed in 1817.

-Today, tours of the White House are available 5 days a week.
+Today, tours of the White House are available five days a week.
 However, they are not easy to book.
-U.S. citizens must request a tour via their state representatives.
-Foreign tourists must apply for a tour at their embassy in Washington, D.C.
+U.S. citizens must request a tour via their state representatives, and foreign tourists must apply for a tour at their embassy in Washington, D.C.

-If you are lucky enough to book a tour, it is one of the most exclusive and interesting things to do in Washington, D.C.
+If you are lucky enough to book a tour, it is one of the most exclusive and exciting things to do in Washington, D.C.

 Things to do in Washington, D.C. - White House